10 Common SEO Mistakes That Kill Your Rankings

 Fix it: Focus on quality over quantity.
 One link from a legitimate, relevant site beats 100 from link farms.
 Create content worth linking to.
 Do outreach the right way.

-5. Ignoring Mobile Experience
+5. Ignoring mobile experience

-Yet we constantly see sites where:
+Yet I constantly see sites where:

 - Buttons are too small to tap